Aaron Sorkin: Studio 60 on the Sunset Strip

 In 2005, Sorkin returned to theatre; he revised his play A Few Good Men for a production at London's West End.
-The play opened at the Theatre Royal Haymarket in the fall of the same year and was directed by David Esbjornson, with Rob Lowe of The West Wing in the lead role.
+The play opened at the Theatre Royal Haymarket in the fall of the same year and was directed by David Esbjornson, with Rob Lowe in the lead role.
 Sorkin told The Charlie Rose Show that he was developing a television series based on a late-night sketch comedy show similar to Saturday Night Live.
-In October 2005, a pilot script dubbed Studio 7 on the Sunset Strip, written by him and Schlamme as producer, started circulating in Hollywood and online.
+In October 2005, a pilot script dubbed Studio 7 on the Sunset Strip, written by himself with Schlamme as producer, started circulating in Hollywood and online.
 In that same month, NBC bought the rights from Warner Bros.
 Television to air the series on their network for a near-record license fee after a bidding war with CBS.
 The show's name was later changed to Studio 60 on the Sunset Strip.
-Sorkin described the show as having "autobiographical elements" to it and "characters that are based on actual people" but said that it departs from those beginnings to look at the backstage maneuverings at a late night sketch comedy show.
+Sorkin described the show as having autobiographical elements to it and characters that are based on actual people, but said that it "departs from those beginnings to look at the backstage maneuverings at a late night sketch comedy show".

 On September 18, 2006, the pilot for Studio 60 aired on NBC, directed by Schlamme.
 The pilot was critically acclaimed and viewed by an audience of over 12 million, but the show experienced a significant drop in viewership mid-season.
-Even before the first episode aired, there was a large amount of thoughtful and scrupulous criticism in the press, as well as negative analysis from bloggers.
+Even before the first episode aired, there was a large amount of criticism in the press, as well as negative analysis from bloggers.
 In January 2007, Sorkin spoke out against the press for reporting heavily on the low ratings, and for using blogs and unemployed comedy writers as sources.
 After two months hiatus, Studio 60 resumed airing the last episodes of season one, which would be its only season.